 A clinician-educator, Beth has extensive experience developing and delivering curricula to a wide range of learners.
 Beth co-created and ran the highly rated UCSF School of Medicine capstone course, Coda, which served as a model for medical schools across the country.
 As Associate Program Director for the UCSF Internal Medicine Residency Program, Beth oversaw all formal curricula and was responsible for program evaluation and improvement.
 As Associate Chair for Faculty Experience for the DOM, Beth planned and led departmental retreats and strategic planning in areas such as transforming use of technology, promoting diversity and equity, faculty recruitment and retention, and bringing multiple clinical sites closer together.
 She conceived and led a number of highly regarded leadership training programs, as well as orientation programs for new faculty.

 Beth is a graduate of the University of California, Santa Cruz and the UCSF School of Medicine.
 She was a resident and chief resident at UCSF.
-She practices clinically at San Francisco General Hospital and holds a joint appointment in the Department of OB/Gyn/Reproductive Sciences in recognition of over 15 years providing consultation for pregnant women with medical illness.
-Beth is the recipient of numerous teaching awards and is a member of UCSF’s Academy of Medical Educators.
-A mother of three, she is a widely recognized advocate for women in medicine.
+She is the recipient of numerous teaching awards and is a member of UCSF’s Academy of Medical Educators.
+Beth is a proud mother of three, and a passionate advocate for women in medicine.